Accio/demo-linking-native/README.md

 This piece of work is different from real-life packages, because it uses minimalistic examples to demonstrate the purpose and the basic techniques, without involving non-essential commands relevant for native routine linking.
-Compared with the `cexport` package created by David Vaughan, the demo packages here are more recent (compatible with R-4.0), arguably more compact (because both packages are stored in the same directory), and come with a visual element that help readers appreciate the issue.
+Compared with the `cexport` package created by Davis Vaughan, the demo packages here are more recent (compatible with R-4.0), arguably more compact (because both packages are stored in the same directory), and come with a visual element that help readers appreciate the issue.